patrickoser/social-app/README.md

     There should be no Header in the login/signup page.

+    Create a 'hamburger' dropdown button for the right side of the header.

 Pages needed:
     Home feed
         Could try making the feed scroll across the screen/left to right, instead of up and down.